-Volunteering to become a Mentor for the Board is a way for experienced appraisers to serve the public interest and contribute to the appraisal profession by working one-on-one with appraisers required to complete remedial training and education.
+Volunteering to become a TALCB Mentor is a way for experienced appraisers to serve the public interest and contribute to the appraisal profession by working one-on-one with appraisers required to complete remedial training and education.
 Mentors agree to serve for a two-year period and are a key component of the agency's process to ensure appraiser competency.

 Mentors are appointed by the Board and must be able to effectively communicate real estate practices, skills, and methods with the appraiser in an effort to improve the individual's skills as a real estate appraiser.
-Apply to become a Mentor by completing the Mentor Application.
+Read more in "What is the TALCB Mentorship Program?"

 Individuals interested in becoming a Mentor need to meet the following qualifications:

-- 10+ years as a Texas certified residential or certified general appraiser
+- Ten or more years as a Texas certified residential or certified general appraiser

 - In good standing in Texas and other state(s) of licensure/certification, with no disciplinary history